Hispanic Heritage Month

 Middle School (Grades 6–8):

-• Before We Were Free, by Julia Alvarez, by Reyna Grande
+• Before We Were Free, by Julia Alvarez

 • The Bluest Sky, by Christina Diaz Gonzalez